justinsgithub/oh-my-monokai.nvim/README.md

 - run command `OMMPalette` to launch a menu and choose theme palette, you must have [nui.nvim](https://github.com/MunifTanjim/nui.nvim) installed
 - or run command `OMM` with parameter to change theme palette: For example:
   > `OMM justinsgithub`

+## Credits

+Pretty much all credit goes to [monokai-pro.nvim](https://github.com/loctvl842/monokai-pro.nvim)

+A large reason for this fork is to provide an easy way for other users to contribute their own palette and make it just the way they want (instructions above).

+Also big shout out to [monokai-vibrant](https://github.com/dylantmarsh/monokai-vibrant), the inspiration for this theme.